bryal/Helion/README.md

 Notes about config sections:

+* `Device`:
-* `Device`: `Output` is serial port to use, e.g. "COM2" on windows. `Baudrate` is rate to use when sending pixel buffer to Arduino, LEDstream expects this to be 115200. `Type` is not read, but must be one where `Output` and `Baudrate` fields exist.
+	* `Output`: Serial port to use, e.g. "COM2" on windows.

+	* `Baudrate`: Rate to use when sending pixel buffer to Arduino, LEDstream expects this to be 115200.

+	* `Type`: Not read, but must be one where `Output` and `Baudrate` fields exist.

 * `Construction`: Led placement.
 Everything is read.

 * `Image Process`: Led capture areas.
 Blackborder stuff not read.

+* `Frame Grabber`:
-* `Frame Grabber`: **REQUIRED**. `Width` and `Height` decides to what resolution frame is resized when analyzing colors, smaller is faster.
+	* `Width` and `Height`, **REQUIRED**: Determines to what resolution frame is resized when analyzing colors, smaller is faster.
 Works best if dimensions are divisors of the native resolution.
-If either is 0, use native resolution.
+If a field is 0, native resolution is used in that dimension.

-`Interval` decides frame limit.
-1/interval = FPS.
-20ms (50fps) is good default.
+	* `Interval`: How often to capture the frame.
+Decides frame limit, FPS = 1/interval.

-* `Smoothing`: Nothing yet!
+* `Smoothing`:

-* `Colors`: Everythign is read.
-If the RGB section or HSV section is left with default values, that section will be skipped for small performance gain.
+	* `Type`: Type of smoothing to use, currently only `Linear smoothing`, no direct plans to add anything else.

+	* `Time [ms]`: The time constant to use when smoothing.
+Larger values gives slower transition.

+		* `Linear Smoothing`: `"previous value" + ("value difference" * max("Frame time difference" / "Time constant", 1))`

+* `Colors`: Everything is read.

-There are no plans to add support for anything under the `External` tab.
-That stuff is really just for Raspberry Pis with XBMC and stuff.
+* `External`: There are no plans to add support for anything under this tab.
+The stuff here is really just for Raspberry Pis with XBMC and stuff.

 # Building